A raw, immersive river hunt on some of the most rugged terrain imaginable.

 I’ve wanted to float hunt the North Country of B.C. for years.

 There was a time when hunting meant not knowing.
-Hunters would push into country they’d only heard a rumour about over a crappy cup of coffee.
+Hunters would push into country they’d only heard a rumor about over a crappy cup of coffee.
 Maybe the stories were true.
 Maybe they were bullshit.
 You didn’t know, that was part of it.

 There’s value in facing the unknown, in discovering things for yourself.
-Our ancestors did it, but part of me wonders if we are built to need that kind of challenge or if we’ve lost it.
-Today, it feels like every valley has been picked apart online, mapped out, and geo-tagged.
+Our ancestors did it, but part of me wonders if we are built to still need that kind of challenge or if we’ve lost it.
+Today, it feels like every valley has been picked apart online, mapped out and geo-tagged.
 We rarely go somewhere that someone else hasn’t already written a trip report about.
 A vital part of the hunt—the unknown—is slipping away.

 What was I missing out on?
 Late last year, I decided to find out.